Carl Hiaasen Novels In Order

 - *** with Bill Montalbano

-Carl Hiaasen has also published four works of nonfiction:
+Carl Hiaasen has also published five works of nonfiction:

 Kick Ass: Selected Columns of Carl Hiaasen (1999)